 We have recently introduced Top Creatives where you can see the top ad creatives of any app or any network in the country of your choice.
 If this is the first time you’ve heard of it, read the case study of Mr Bullet game to see the full capability of this new feature.

-To improve the user experience of Top Creatives, we have added a query builder which you can use to extract the exact creatives you need from our gallery of thousands of creatives.
+To improve the user experience of Top Creatives, we have added a query builder that you can use to extract the exact creatives you need from our gallery of thousands of creatives.
 Let’s show an example, using Call of Duty: Mobile:

 In the Top Creatives page, when you click on the blue button at the top that says “… items filtered”, you will open the query builder.
 In the basic filter part, you can choose the platform, begin and end dates of the ad campaigns, country, and the mobile ad network.
-If you wish to see the ads of a specific app, you can type the name of it into the box in App Filter part.
+If you wish to see the ads of a specific app, you can type the name of it into the box in the App Filter part.
 Note that if you choose “contains” as the condition, you don’t need to type the exact name.
 You can also choose “not contains” or “not equal” options to exclude an app in your analysis.